What is Printed Matter?

 Who is eligible to apply?

-Printed Matter’s Fairs strive to showcase a wide range and scope of artists’ books and publishers.
-Breadth in both the publication format and how you publish (e.g. collective, institutional, DIY, small press), as well as international representation and identity, are taken into consideration during the application review process.
+Printed Matter’s Fairs strive to showcase a range and scope of artists’ books and publishers.
+Breadth in both the publication format and how you publish (e.g. collective, institutional, DIY, small press), as well as international representation, scale, and identity, are taken into consideration during the application review process.

 To be eligible to apply: